Ilvian/holbertonschool-simple_shell/README.md

 ### Exit Status

 **hsh** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

-If a command is not found, the return status is `127`; if a command is found but is not executable, the return status is 126.

 All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).